odytr/waraqi/README.md

 ## Both languages, one page

 Every page goes through both the Arabic and the English model, so a document with an Arabic header and English form fields comes out whole.
-There is no language setting, because asking someone to classify a document before importing it is work the app should be doing.

 English mostly takes care of itself.
 Arabic does not, and that is where the work went.

 The same word is written several ways.
 Diacritics are optional, alef carries hamza or not, taa marbuta and haa get swapped, numerals come in two sets.
-A person searching for فاتورة will type it however they type it.
 So every piece of text is normalized before it is indexed, and every query is normalized the same way.
 SQLite's own tokenizer does none of this for Arabic, which is why searching an Arabic archive usually fails.